rubieshay/edtech-videos/README.md

 This app starts with a demo login screen, and is then broken down into two pages: *Learn* and *Content Studio*.
 To login, you can use any username with a form of lowercase letter strings separated by underscores. *Ex: (firstname_lastname)*

 On the *Learn* page, users can view videos from a searched username, and click on one to watch.
-Then they are taken to the video page with the fully custom video player and comments section.
+Then they are taken to the video page with a fully customized video player and the comments section.

 In the *Content Studio*, users can see videos they've uploaded and edit/delete existing videos or upload new videos.

 While using the demo, you can search for user "rubie_shay" to view the provided sample videos, or login as "rubie_shay" to view them in *Content Studio*.

+The app is responsive to many different screen sizes, and has accessible functionality such as keyboard-input.

 ## Running the App